openstenoproject/plover/README.txt

 active and ready to translate stenography keystrokes into English text.
 Clicking the green icon will cause it to turn red, which means Plover is again in the inactive state.
 Right clicking on the 'P' icon will cause a menu to appear.
-From the menu, Plover can be quit, or the active state toggled to inactive and vice versa.
+From the menu, Plover can be quit, configured, and toggled between active and inactive.